-Weighing up the unbelievably tiny chance of you catching help b due to a work injury while having lower than recommended antibodies versus the unbelievably tiny chance your baby could be harmed by the booster.
-If you ask for risk assessment - it will never
+Weighing up the unbelievably tiny chance of you catching hep b due to a work injury while having lower than recommended antibodies versus the unbelievably tiny chance your baby could be harmed by the booster.
+If you ask for a risk assessment it will never be done.

 Although advice seems to be it's OK to get help b vaccine or booster while pregnant you could try delaying tactics (Could I have some time to think about it?)
 Or else give à statement that compelling you to have this while pregnant would affect your mental well-being.
 (This would certainly make me anxious - the younger the child the more vulnerable to everything.).
 They could either just chill out then let you get it when you return or else put you on plain dental nursing or reception duties only.
 (Only oral surgery and instrument reprocessing are considered high risk for sharps injuries).